 Greenville is privileged to be the home of the Muhlenberg County Public Library’s Thistle Cottage, formerly known as the Duncan Center Museum & Art Gallery.
 The historic 1912 home was built by William Graham Duncan, Owner of the Duncan Coal Company, for a mere $10,000.
 It is a beauty to behold, with its Spanish mission style design and red tiled roof.
 Great detail was given to every aspect of the home, which today is listed on the National Register of Historic Places.
 The home was donated to the city of Greenville in 1986 by Hamilton R. Duncan, Sr. and it officially became the Duncan Center Museum and Art Gallery in 1989.
 The Duncan House then became Muhlenberg County’s first historical museum and art gallery.
 In late 2013, the Duncan home was gifted to the Muhlenberg County Public Library by the City of Greenville.

-The History and Genealogy Annex is in the process of being moved to the lower level of Thistle Cottage in 2018, creating a full-service museum and archives facility all in one building.
+The History and Genealogy Annex moved to the lower level of Thistle Cottage in 2018, creating a full-service museum and archives facility all in one building.

 After taking over the building in 2013, MCPL opted to change the name of the museum & art gallery to “Thistle Cottage”.
 The name change lends to the history of the Duncan home as Mr. Duncan Sr., builder of the home, lovingly nick-named the house “Thistle Cottage” as homage to his home country of Scotland.